 We’ve been attending his concerts for decades.
 At one of the earlier concerts, we were in the 5th row center (before scalpers).
 James came out with just his acoustic guitar and impressively performed some of his songs for us.
 As he went into one of my wife’s favorites “Wandering” we said to each other that the song needed the beautiful harmony.
 As he hit that part of the song, the lights went on behind a black see-through curtain, and his back-up singers and band turned it into magic!

-The above photo is from when we saw him in Portland in 2014 (tickets thanks to our friends at the Bicoastal radio stations here in Eugene).
-Last year he came to our town (photo below).
+The above two photos are from when we saw him in Portland in 2014 (tickets thanks to our friends at the Bicoastal radio stations here in Eugene, Oregon).
+It appears James is looking right at us in the second photo.
+Then in 2016, he came to our home town (photo below).
 He can still touch people with his songs, like when he ended the concert with one of his newest ones “You And I Again”.